flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-33120A/Keysight-33120A.md

 ---
-title: Connecting to Keysight 33120A by HP in Python
+title: Connecting to Keysight (Agilent) 33120A by HP in Python
-sidebar_label: Keysight 33120A
+sidebar_label: Keysight (Agilent) 33120A
 description: 33120A Function / Arbitrary Waveform Generator, 15 MHz
 keywords: [function generators, HP, PyMeasure]
 slug: /instruments-database/function-generators/hp/keysight-33120a